firetix/vibe-coding-penetration-tester/README.md

 VibePenTester is built with a modular architecture consisting of several key components (like a well-designed sandwich):

+- **OpenAI Swarm**: The backbone of our multi-agent system, leveraging OpenAI's powerful swarm architecture to coordinate multiple specialized agents (it's like The Avengers, but for hacking)
 - **SwarmCoordinator**: Orchestrates the scanning process and manages other components (the micromanager you actually want)
 - **LLMProvider**: Unified interface to different LLM providers (OpenAI and Anthropic) (the universal translator of AI dialects)
 - **Scanner**: Handles web page interaction and data collection (digital detective with OCD)